 As a 5-star certified Salesforce Partner, we frequently get asked about Salesforce List Views.
-End users and system administrators are always looking for Salesforce List View tips and best practices.
+End-users and system administrators are always looking for Salesforce List View tips and best practices.

-Each user can have their own personal Salesforce list views, and these list views can and should be leveraged to speed up user access to important records.
+Each user can have their own personal custom list views, and these new list views can and should be leveraged to speed up user access to important records.
 For example, if you would like to create an Account list view for records you own, such as “My Accounts in California”, then use the “My” criteria in the “Filter by Owner” section instead of adding an additional filter of “Owner = Your Name” (picture below).

 All object list views will have the “Filter by Owner” section.
 If your company is using teams (Account, Sales, or Case), then you can use the “My Team” option to see all records owned by all members of the team(s) that you are a member of.